epfl-si/mongodb.ops/README.md

 ### dev-scripts

-This directory contain the `export-import.sh` shell script that one operator can use for an initial import from a MongoDB database hosted elsewhere.
+This directory contains the `export-import.sh` shell script that an operator can use for an initial import from a MongoDB database hosted elsewhere.

 ## Contributing